September is Ovarian Cancer Awareness Month

 Ovarian cancer is rare – about 1.3 percent of women will be diagnosed with ovarian cancer at some point in their life, according to data from the NCI’s Surveillance, Epidemiology, and End Results Program.
-An estimated 22,530 women in the United States will be diagnosed with ovarian cancer and 13,980 will die from the disease in 2019.
+An estimated 19,710 women in the United States will be diagnosed with ovarian cancer and 13,270 are expected to die from the disease in 2023.

-But because it often goes untreated until the disease has advanced, the survival rate is low, with a five-year survival rate of 47.6 percent.
+But because it often goes untreated until the disease has advanced, the survival rate is low, with a five-year relative survival rate of 50.8 percent.

 There are three types of ovarian cancer in adults.
 Ovarian epithelial cancer begins in the tissue covering the ovary, lining the fallopian tube, or the peritoneum.
 Ovarian germ cell tumors start in the egg or germ cells.
 Ovarian low malignant potential tumors begin in the tissue covering the ovary, and are characterized by abnormal cells that may become cancer, but usually do not.